-Helen has devoted a life’s work to helping others and her wonderful story is told in The Spellbinder, written by Adrian Williams and first published to mark both Helen’s 90th birthday and the Centre’s 40th anniversary.
+Helen devoted a life’s work to helping others and her wonderful story is told in The Spellbinder, written by Adrian Williams and first published to mark both Helen’s 90th birthday and the Centre’s 40th anniversary.

 For a flavour of Helen’s story, here is the first chapter of The Spellbinder:

 Helen Huitfeldt went through her entire childhood and early adult life believing she was stupid.
 Not until she was well into her twenties did she become aware that she might be suffering from a condition which at that time was known as word-blindness and is now recognised as dyslexia.
 The discovery was to change her life in ways she could never have imagined as she struggled through her schooldays.